 Community property is all property that is owned by you and your spouse other than separate property.
 This definition seems to be lacking in any sort of specificity.
 If we go a little further into this discussion it should become more clear to you as to why this definition is so simple.
 The reason is that there is a presumption under Texas property law that all property owned by you and your spouse is community property.
 In order to prove that a piece of property is the separate property you would need to present clear and convincing evidence to a court.

-Clear and convincing evidence is a tough burden to bear for you or your spouse if your intent is to prove to a family court judge that the house that you reside in is actually owned by you separate from your spouse.
+Proving to a family court judge that the house you reside in is separate property, distinct from your spouse’s ownership, poses a tough burden requiring clear and convincing evidence.
 If your spouse contests your separate ownership of the house (and why wouldn’t he, after all) you will need to present sufficient evidence to prove your case.
 Otherwise, rightly or wrongly, the house will be considered as part of your community estate.

 What about items that you purchase on credit?

-If you and your spouse use a credit card, bank loan or other means to finance the purchase of property during the course of your marriage that debt is considered to be community owned debt.
-Most creditors will want to look at both of your assets as able to be seized in the event that the debt is not repaid according to the repayment plan.
-As a result, there are not many debts that are considered to be separately owned if the debt was taken out during the course of your marriage.
+During your marriage, if you and your spouse use a credit card, bank loan, or other means to finance property, creditors consider that debt community-owned.
+If repayment doesn’t follow the plan, creditors typically hold both of your assets responsible.
+Therefore, few debts incurred during marriage are seen as separate.
 This should make some of you nervous if you are not keeping close tabs on what your spouse is doing when it comes to money and finances.

 How is income from separate property considered in a Texas divorce?